skynetcap/pacifica-geoblock-bypass/readme.md

-# Drift chrome access extension
+# Drift Protocol chrome access extension

 Allows access to Drift when in a geo-blocked region.